 US Senate Moves to Criminalize Non-Disclosure of Cryptocurrency Ownership.

-Proposed law would cover exchanges and tumblers, digital currency holders, essentially forcing users to reveal digital currency holdings to US government.
+Proposed law would cover exchanges, digital currency holders, essentially forcing users to reveal digital currency holdings to US government.

 Read the full article below..